Tetragonal modular quotients $X_0^{+d}(N)$: Lower bounds on -gonality via -gonality

 \begin{proof} Using \texttt{Magma}, we compute that there are no functions of degree $\leq3$ in $\F_p(X_0^{+d}(N))$.
 To do this, we check that every degree $3$ effective $\F_p$-rational divisor has Riemann-Roch dimension equal to $1$ (the costant function is always in the Riemann-Roch space).

-We can reduce the number of divisors that need to be checked by noting the following: If there exists a function $f$ over a field $k$ of a certain degree and if $c\in k$, then the function $g(x):=\frac{1}{f(x)-c}$ has the same degree and its polar divisor contains a $k$-rational point.
+We can reduce the number of divisors that need to be checked by noting the following: If there exists a function $f$ over a field $k$ of a certain degree and if $c=f(x_0)$ for some $k$-rational point $x_0$, then the function $g(x):=\frac{1}{f(x)-c}$ has the same degree and its polar divisor contains a $k$-rational point.
+Therefore, we only need to consider divisors of the form i.e. sums of three $\F_p$-rational points or an $\F_p$-rational point + a quadratic point and its conjugate.
+We obtain these points as places in the algorithmic function field of the curve $X^{+d}(N)$ over $\F_p$.
+See the codes on Github for more details.

 On the other hand, all these curves are of genus $4$ and have at least one rational cusp.
 By \Cref{poonen}, this implies that their $\Q$-gonality is at most $4$. \end{proof}

 \begin{prop} The $\Q$-gonality of the curve $X_0^{+d}(N)$ at least $5$ for the following values of $N$ and $d$: